-At the same, we’ve witnessed a recent boom in investment in the space; $531M in venture funding was raised for BCI start-ups in 2021 alone.
+At the same time, we’ve witnessed a recent boom in investment in the space; $531M in venture funding was raised for BCI start-ups in 2021 alone.
 Paradromics announced a $20 million seed fund round led by Prime Movers Lab in July 2021, with funding now totalling $38 in venture funding and 18M in public funding (NIH and DARPA).

 Investors plunked $531 million into brain-computing startups in 2021, nearly four times the amount in 2020.
 (Fortune)

 Paradromics is developing a direct data interface (DDI) with the brain.
 DDI is a class of BCI that provides both the high data rate and the proximity to brain signals required for advanced medical applications.
 We are intent on leveraging the vast brain data that we can access with our DDI platform to solve difficult neurological and brain-related medical challenges.
 This mission is in-line with current public thinking on implantable BCI according to recent Pew polling indicating wide acceptance for therapeutic use.

 A large share of Americans (77%) say they would favor the use of computer implants in the brain to allow increased movement for people who are paralyzed.
 Just 8% would oppose this use, while 14% say they aren’t sure.
 (Pew Research Center)